NuLink-network/docs/support/notes_agent.md

 # NuLink Agent Release Notes

-The current version is  0.1.0
+The current version is  0.1.1

+Version 0.1.1 (2023/07/22):
+1. Increase the sequence number display of mnemonics
+2. Support the Conflux network.
+3. Fix transfer all amount issue

 Version 0.1.0 (2023/05/15):